Somnid/webrott/part15/maps5.md

 ![rott-level-1-notexture](rott-level-1-notexture.png)

 Well it's clear what happened.
-These walls have indicies greater than 32 so checking the code above it appears we have to do some weird offsetting.
+These walls have indicies greater than 32 so checking the code above it appears we have to do some weird offsetting even though we expected these to be "normal" textures.
 Defintinely not as intuitive as Wolfenstien.
 There's a lot going on.

 ## Doors